 One trend in pathway lighting is the use of classic wall lights.
 Often, these are inserted into hardscape areas.
 However, you can place them along the edge of your pathway too.
 Simply dig into the turf alongside your path and insert the wall lights.

-With more people opting for a minimalist front yard, subtle wall lights are the ideal option.
-The lighting effect can be transformational.
-CAST well lights are extremely durable, which is handy as you don’t want to be changing light bulbs all the time.
+CAST exterior well lights are extremely durable, which is handy as you don't want to change light bulbs constantly.

 2. Consider Balance

-If your pathway adjoins a wall or other architectural features, you have many options.
-Several mini wall lights evenly spaced can be quick and easy to install and a great way to illuminate and highlight the unique elements of your front or back yard.
-Think about how to complement the existing features of your yard and find the path lights to match.
+Several SOURCE mini flood wash lights evenly spaced can be quick and easy to install and a great way to illuminate and highlight the unique elements of your front or back yard.
+Think about how to complement the existing features of your outdoor space and find the path lights to match.

 3. Provide Soft Lighting